 (c) to personalise and customise your experiences on our Website;

 (d) to deliver our consulting services to our clients;

 (e) to provide you with ongoing information about us and our activities;

-(f) to use aggregated or de-identified information for the purposes of data analysis, research and reporting;
+(f) to use and disclose aggregated or de-identified information for the purposes of data analysis, research and reporting;

 (g) to comply with regulatory or other legal requirements;